DevExpress/devextreme-reactive/README.md

 DevExtreme Reactive is a set of business React components that deeply integrate with Bootstrap and Material-UI libraries.

-## This project is not in development but supported
+## This project is not in development.
+We continue to support and fix bugs in it
-We are currently investigating the possibility of making our [DevExtreme](https://github.com/DevExpress/DevExtreme) components [native](https://github.com/DevExpress/DevExtreme/issues/16468) to replace DevExtreme Reactive components.
-Thus, if you want to create a new application, we recommend doing it with [devextreme react](https://github.com/DevExpress/devextreme-react).
-For those who already have an application on Reactive, we will write migration guides and do our best to make the migration easier.
+We are currently investigating the possibility of making our [DevExtreme](https://github.com/DevExpress/DevExtreme) components [native](https://github.com/DevExpress/DevExtreme/issues/16468).
+They will replace DevExtreme Reactive components.
+To create a new application, use [devextreme react](https://github.com/DevExpress/devextreme-react).
+We are now working on migration guides for those who already have applications based on Reactive to make the migration easier.

 ## Common Features